szabgab/slides/perl/dancer.md

 ![](examples/dancer/hello_world/test.t)

 {aside}
-We can then run it by tping in `prove -v test.t` on the command line. this is going to be the output:
+We can then run it by typing in `prove -v test.t` on the command line. this is going to be the output:
 {/aside}

 ```